 Georgian Separatist Incumbent Rejects Opposition Demands For Fresh Presidential Vote

-Abkhazia's incumbent separatist leader Raul Khadzhimba has rejected opposition demands for a new presidential election after disputing the results of a runoff in the breakaway Georgian region that gave him a slim victory.
+Abkhazia's incumbent separatist leader Raul Khajimba has rejected opposition demands for a new presidential election after disputing the results of a runoff in the breakaway Georgian region that gave him a slim victory.